APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Villamin-Wood-and-Iron-Works-Systsem-Part-3.md

 ; Transition Team Organization
 ; Roles and Responsibilities
+# <b>Project Sponsor </b>- the project sponsor has the authority for the system's overall development process, including approval before changes, budget, project scope, and schedule.
+# <b>Project Owner - </b> Making strategic decisions and collaborating with the development team to ensure that the requirements are completed according to the objectives.
 # <b>Project Manager - </b> The responsibility of the project manager leads this project to its completion.
 The project manager guarantees to meet all the requirements, setting a plan for the deadline of deliverables, and speaking with the client is effective to ensure progress.
 # <b>Quality Assurance - </b>accountable for ensuring all project deliverables meets established quality standards.
+# <b>System Developer </b> are responsible for the project's design and development into action.
+Also, the developer is most likely to collaborate with the new owner for general comprehension of the process before the transition of technical knowledge.
-# <b>Project Tester - </b>ensuring the system meets the specified requirements by designing and executing test cases and identifying and reporting defects.
+# <b>System Tester - </b>ensuring the system meets the specified requirements by designing and executing test cases and identifying and reporting defects.
 ensuring the system meets the specified requirements by designing and executing test cases and identifying and reporting defects.
-# <b>Project Owner - </b>making strategic decisions and collaborating with the development team to ensure that the requirements are completed according to the objectives.
-# <b>Project Developers </b> are responsible for the project's design and development into action.
-Also, the developer is most likely to collaborate with the new owner for general comprehension of the process before the transition of technical knowledge.
-# <b>Project Sponsor </b>- the project sponsor has the authority for the system's overall development process, including approval before changes, budget, project scope, and schedule.

 ==Workforce Transition ==
 <p> The workforce transition is part of the transition plan for the Villamin Wood and Iron Works Ordering System.
 To establish the transition, and run efficiently, the team planned to test to determine if there are issues that may arise. </p>